ekhumbata/Adventures-in-Duckietown/docs/exercise3.md

 <br>

-Below you can see a video of the duckiebot detecting the apriltags.
+Below you can see a video of the Duckiebot detecting the apriltags.
 When this first started working, it was incredibly cool to see!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/YIe9p3hPaqw" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fT2It-2V_pQ" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption align = "center"><b>Vid.1: Video for apriltag detection</b></figcaption>

 <br>